CodeMuz/TechTest2025/php/Part1.md

 # Overall Goal

-Your task is to calculate how many numbers on your scratchcard match a winning list.
+Your task is to calculate the 'score' of a Scratchcard (see https://en.wikipedia.org/wiki/Scratchcard) .
+You must write a program to calculate how many numbers on your scratchcard match a winning list.
 You will also need to loop through a list of many scratch cards.

 # Scratchcard Scoring

-Each card (line in a file) contains two lists of numbers separated by a vertical bar (`|`): a list of winning numbers (W) and a list of numbers you have (L).
+Each card is indicated by a line in a file.
+The line contains two lists of numbers separated by a vertical bar (`|`): on the left is a list of winning numbers (W) and on the right is a list of numbers you have (L).
 This information is organised in a table (your puzzle input).

 Your task is to determine which numbers (L) appear in the list of winning numbers (W).
 The first matching number on a card gives that card 1 point, and each additional matching number doubles the card’s point value.